breadcrumbs--red-border

 Lost property

-If you think you may have left something behind you can check by talking to the team at the Information Hub in the main hospital foyer, Building 2, Level 2 (street level) at Canberra Hospital, or main reception at North Canberra Hospital.
+If you think you may have left something behind you can check by talking to the team at Canberra Hospital main reception, Building 5, Level 2 (street level) at Canberra Hospital, or main reception at North Canberra Hospital.

 Smoke free campus